Table of Contents

 • 3.
 Virtual Private Network (VPN)

 As you can imagine, there are A LOT of visitors at Disney every day (approximately 250,000 at each park).
 That also means there are a lot of strangers connecting to public Wi-Fi networks in the park, hotels, coffee shops, and restaurants.
-Even if it seems like a safe location, you could potentially be putting your digital information at risk by joining one of these unsecured networks.
+Not to mention, Disney was a victim of extensive cyberattacks just last year and tons of customer data was breached.

 View NordVPN.com Options ➜